 Joint Shell developed a safe, cost effective alternative to removal and replacement of defective LV joints, lowering the unit cost per repair.
 The project innovated an existing jointing technique which involved encapsulation of joints in resin-filled plastic shells.
 Traditionally this approach was only adopted on new joints, but the Joint Shell project adapted this technique to repair existing, defective LV branch (T) joints.

-An increasing number of defective joints have been discovered within the pits ranging from a loss of insulation to a loss of earth.
-Traditionally, defective low voltage joints are removed and replaced following a fault which can require a large excavation and live jointing.
-This reactive approach can lead to Customer Minutes Lost and Customer Interruptions or if the fault is disruptive, the pit cover can be ejected explosively, potentially injuring a member of the public.
+An increasing number of defective joints had been discovered within the pits ranging from a loss of insulation to a loss of earth.
+Traditionally, defective low voltage joints were removed and replaced following a fault which can require a large excavation and live jointing.
+This reactive approach can lead to Customer Minutes Lost (CMLs) and Customer Interruptions (CIs).
+This project developed a safe, cost effective alternative to repair defective joints.

-The project will research the existing market, design, develop and trial and LV jointshell which can be installed on an LV joint to avoid moisture ingress inside the joint and its failure.
-Plastic shells will be designed and developed in conjunction with supplier..
-They will be encapsulated to be wrapped up on an LV joint to avoid moisture ingress into the joint.
+The project researched the existing market, designed, developed and trialled an LV jointshell which could be installed on an LV joint to avoid moisture ingress inside the joint and its failure.
+Plastic shells were designed and developed in conjunction with the supplier.
+They were encapsulated to be wrapped up on an LV joint to avoid moisture ingress into the joint.

 The compatibility of the polyurethane resin (JEM Resin) with bitumen compound will be explored at this stage.
 It was proposed to contact existing resin/shell producers to gain an understanding of the limitations of the resin and carry out trials where required.

 The design of an LV joint shell was innovative and has never been trialled before to prevent LV joint failure within GB networks.

 The project demonstrated that a new type of joint shell can protect an LV joint from failure and water ingress.
 A network triall carried out by our team confirmed this.